Don’t you just love Marie Kondo?

 She works across a range of industries designing and delivering leadership development programmes for large corporate clients, and wants to help empower a much wider audience of women ready to step into their light.

 Jess is a passionate coach, and an engaging facilitator.
-She is often quoted in women's magazines, has trained in stand-up comedy, and enjoys speaking at wellbeing events across the UK.
+She is interviewed on BBC Radio, writes forHR and women’s magazines, has trained in stand-up comedy, and enjoys speaking at business and wellbeing events across the UK.